-In yet another case of labeling tricks and deception where store bought food is concerned, cheese produced in the United States and labeled as “raw” at the healthfood store and specialty shops is anything but.
+In yet another case of labeling tricks and deception where store bought food is concerned, many brands of raw cheese produced in the United States and sold at the healthfood store and specialty shops are anything but.

 Organic Valley, the corporate behemoth that has gone to the Dark Side where raw, fresh, organic, healthgiving grassfed milk is concerned is not surprisingly the worst offender of this loophole in the USDA regulations.